NSW Southern Highlands – a Beginner’s Guide

 The highlands sit on the Great Dividing Range, the fifth-longest mountain range in the world.
 It stretches from Cape York to the Grampians in Victoria.

-Added to that are seven stunning but less explored National parks, including Morton, Budderoo and Macquarie Pass, dozens of vineyards and a vibrant food scene, and you have more than enough reasons this collection of towns and villages, just 90 minutes south of Sydney should be on the radar for your next city escape.
+In addition to that, there are seven stunning but less explored National parks, including Morton, Budderoo and Macquarie Pass, dozens of vineyards and a vibrant food scene.
+With all of this, you have more than enough reasons this collection of towns and villages, just 90 minutes south of Sydney, should be on the radar for your next city escape.

 But first, some history…

-This is Gundungarra and Tharawal (or Dharawal) land; it extends from Camden to Goulburn; at one time, the Gundungarra people were referred to as the Bong Bong tribe, so if you have ever wondered how Bong Bong Street in Bowral came to be now, you know!
+This is Gundungarra and Tharawal (or Dharawal) land, which extends from Camden to Goulburn.
+At one time, the Gundungarra people were referred to as the Bong Bong tribe.
+So if you have ever wondered how Bong Bong Street in Bowral came to be, now you know!

-Wingecarribee, Burradoo, Mittagong, Bong Bong, Bowral, Bundanoon and Nattai are all Indigenous Australians words
+Wingecarribee, Burradoo, Mittagong, Bong Bong, Bowral, Bundanoon and Nattai are Indigenous Australians words.

 By the time the first settlers arrived, records suggest less than 100 indigenous people had lived in the region.
 Some worked with the colonials as guides and translators, while others moved further south.

-In 1802, when the explorer Francis Barrallier met the Gundungara people, he noted in his journal that the Gundungara “themselves build huts for the strangers they wish to receive as friends.”
+In 1802, the explorer Francis Barrallier met the Gundungara people.
+He noted in his journal that the Gundungara “themselves build huts for the strangers they wish to receive as friends.”

 Nellies Glen near Robertson